Cambridge District Scout Archive

 69th Cambridge (Linton) 1933 – 1934 16773

 Registered in 1933 with the new IHQ number 16773 it returned census figures for Scouts in 1934 only.
 Around this date two changes occurred; the move to the Group system in 1928 when Packs and Troops were registered as a single unit and the move away from categorizing Troops as Cambridge or Cambridge District.
-This renaming achieved both of those
+This renaming was the second of these.

 Linton c.
 1935 –